 7. We all Scream for Ice Cream

 You never need a reason for ice cream, but the long days of spring are a great excuse to grab a cone or sundae.
 Cape Cod Creamery, with locations in Yarmouth and Hyannis, serves up gourmet ice cream with flavors ranging from classic chocolate and mint chip to ginger and grapenut.
 Four Seas in Centerville is one of the oldest ice cream shops in New England, and churns out homemade local favorites like black raspberry and coffee piled high on a sugar cone, as well as ice cream sandwiches and thick milkshakes.
 Not sure what flavor you want?
-Polar Cave in Mashpee carries more than 40 varieties of ice cream, sherbet and frozen yogurt.
-They even make their own waffle cones continuously throughout the day to hold the generous portions of sweet treats they dish out.
+Sundae School (Dennisport and Harwich Port) carries more than 25 varieties of ice cream, sherbet and frozen yogurt, as well as sundaes, frappes and ice cream pie.
+Too many ice cream spots to choose from?
+Take our short quiz to find your perfect ice cream match on Cape Cod?